wdat521/cost-saving-analysis/README.md

 # 📌 Cost Saving Analysis
-A cost analysis of  telecommunications inventory (cables, DIA, etc.) focusing on cutting unnecessary costs.
+This project focuses on identifying unnecessary networking inventory costs.

 ## 🧩 The Challenge
 The company is spending roughly 30% of its annual budget for inventory networking services and equipment management.
 Due to the 3-5% price increase of our suppliers, we want to strategically reduce the inventory budget to 10%, factoring in capital, storage, insurance, and obsolescence.
 By the end of 2026, we want to save at least 1M USD.

 Below are strategies that could generate cost savings:
-  * Identify circuits that were requested for termination but are still being billed (services that are inactive, decommissioned, but are still being billed).
+  * Identify circuits that were requested for termination but are still being billed (customer services that are inactive, decommissioned inventory, yet still being billed by the vendor).
   * Identify circuits that are potentially duplicate routes (the same product type, and A and Z locations).
-  * Identify circuits that are underused (utilization percentage < 20%).
+  * Identify circuits that are underused (utilization percentage > 20%).
-  * Identify out of term contracts but are still being billed to reassess usability.
+  * Identify out of term contracts but are still being billed.

-## 📊 Dataset
-  * circuit_id - service reference of circuits
-  * monthly_recurring_cost - unit price
-  * a_end - A location
-  * z_end - Z location
-  * product_type - whether it's a Cross Connect, Dark Fiber, Fiber, Internet DIA, Metro Fiber, Wave
-  * supplier
-  * start_date - contract start date
-  * end_date - contract end date
-  * contract_term_months - contract length in months
-  * billing_status - whether the circuits are still being billed or not
-  * decom_status - decommission status of circuits
-  * service_status -
-  * reclaim - eligibility for reclaim or credit note
-  * reclaim_total - total reclaim out of the cost saving project
-  * utilization_pct - utilized percentage of the circuit capacity

-## ⚙️ Methodology
-Tools Used:
-* Python for data cleaning, data imputation, and exploratory data analysis
-* Power BI for visualization

-## DataFrame Overview
+## 📊 Dataframe 'cs' Overview

 **Type:** `pandas.core.frame.DataFrame`